TanapholSU/restaurant-server/README.md

 ### TableOrderRequest object
 This object is used for client to add orders to specific table.
+It includes list of OrderItemRequest objects.

 | Attribute   | Type                   | Description                                                                          |
 |-------------|------------------------|--------------------------------------------------------------------------------------|